Diep-Nguyen-Tara/Harvard-CS50-Project-Summary/README.md

 SELECT title FROM shows WHERE id IN (SELECT show_id FROM genres WHERE genre = 'Comedy') ORDER BY title LIMIT 10;

-SELECT title FROM shows WHERE id IN (SELECT show_id FROM genres WHERE genre = 'Comedy') ORDER BY title LIMIT 10;